orbitoosoft/orbitootoolkit/doc/README-ADVANCED.md

 ![Task Lifecycle](img/task-lifecycle.png)

 First we will define `@ServicePoint`, which will contain API for all **issues**.
-Additionally it will also expose method **entryState**, which will be used internally for transaction between states.
+It will also expose method **entryState**, which will be used internally for transaction between states.

 ```java
 @ServicePoint("issueServicePoint")